JIRA Tutorial for NGOs. Part 1 – Software for managing projects. Choose the best tools.

 If you use the internet, for sure you’ve used the Wikipedia at some point – as we all did.
 Confluence is one of the main tools made by Atlassian.
 It lets you create a Wiki-style database of knowledge for your organization.
 Did someone from your team did research for a very important topic?
 Does information acquired by him can help other members of your organization?
 Better write it down in Wiki.
 Be sure, that this won’t be lost.
 It could be very useful in the future.

-But Confluence is much more, that just a knowledge base.
+But Confluence is much more, than just a knowledge base.
 This is a place where you can start do the project planning.
 After every meeting Confluence has for you Meeting Notes template.
 It allows you to easily see, what was happening.
 Check who said what and what has to be done.
 Sometimes the project you are doing with your team has specific requirements.
 Confluence allows you to write them down and instantly create tasks to the members who are able to complete them.
 When you are feeling more creative, you can start creating the blog post for your website on the Confluence.
 Your colleagues can read it, comment on your work.
 Or even add something from themselves or correct some errors.
 Finally, Confluence is a great place to start working on a marketing plan for your project.

 Confluence is organized better than traditional tools for document sharing.
 It’s because you can create the different Confluence project on each assignment you do on this moment.
 Also, you’ll get a notification on everything that you want to know.
 If someone just finished his meeting with an important partner and complete writing meeting notes about it, you’ll know right away about it.